 Buy Professional Tools

 Yes, you could find mops and brooms for dirt cheap prices at your local dollar store.
 But these are going to do an ineffective job and probably break down after a few cleaning sessions.
+You want to use the same tools that professional cleaning services use.
 Do you know what happens with tools bought on the cheap?
 They end up in the corner as a pile of poles without their head attachments.
 They break down and wear out quickly.